tmpg-digital/engineering-code-of-conduct/README.md

 For some context on why we think having a code of conduct for our organization is important and the process surrounding its development, check out [this introduction](./introduction.md).

-# DigitalOcean's Engineering Code of Conduct
+# TMPG's Engineering Code of Conduct

 ## Why have a Code of Conduct?
 This Code of Conduct is designed to help all of us build a pleasant, productive, and fearless community.
 The purpose of the Code of Conduct is not to burden the team with a bunch of needless rules, or to give us a punishment mechanism for people "being bad," or even to correct things that have been wrong in the past.
 We are striving to make our engineering team a great group of people to work with, especially for those people who have faced more adverse working environments in the past.